UK Home Buying Costs Calculator

 SDLT must be paid within 14 days of completion — your conveyancer handles submission to HMRC as part of the completion process.
 It cannot be spread over time.
 Some lenders will allow you to add it to your mortgage, but you will pay interest on it for the mortgage term.
 It is best to have stamp duty available as cash before you exchange contracts.

-HomeBuyingCosts is part of a family of three UK financial calculators built to work together.
+HomeBuyingCosts is part of a suite of ten free UK financial calculators built to work together.

 Figures are estimates for guidance.
 Confirm final costs with your conveyancer and the official HMRC SDLT calculator, Revenue Scotland, or Welsh Revenue Authority.